readyapi/cligenius/docs/tutorial/progressbar.md

 ## Iterate manually

-If you need to manually iterate over something and update the progress bar irregularly, you can do it by not passing an iterable but just a `length` to `types.progressbar()`.
+If you need to manually iterate over something and update the progress bar irregularly, you can do it by not passing an iterable but just a `length` to `cligenius.progressbar()`.

 And then calling the `.update()` method in the object from the `with` statement: